Team Leaders are the heartbeat of the Contact Center.

 That’s an easy one.

-I love it when a Team Leader can accurately describe the impact of a proposed decision or action across the multiple domains – including Operations, People and Customer Experience (as an example).
+I love it when a Team Leader can accurately describe the impact of a proposed decision or action across the multiple domains — including Operations, People and Customers.

 They see the big picture and how these domains interrelate.

-I also love when a Team Leader can articulate the leadership and self-management behaviors that they employ to craft and embrace their own mindset around how to be at work.
+I also appreciate when a Team Leader can articulate the leadership and self-management behaviors they employ to be better as people.

 That approach to self-management and leadership is always powerful.